 Product revenue is generated by the sale of T2Dx and consumable diagnostic tests.
-The Company either directly sells the T2Dx to customers, or retains title and places the T2Dx at the customer site pursuant to a reagent rental agreement.
-When a T2Dx is directly purchased by a customer, the Company generally recognizes revenue upon completion of the installation of the T2Dx at the customer location.
-When a T2Dx is placed under a reagent rental agreement, the Company's customers generally agree to longer-term agreements, minimum purchase commitments and/or pay an incremental charge on each consumable diagnostic test purchased, which varies based on the monthly volume of test cartridges purchased.
-Revenue from the sale of consumable diagnostic tests, which includes the incremental charge, is generally recognized upon shipment as a component of product revenue in the Company's consolidated statements of operations and comprehensive loss.
+The Company either sells T2Dx to customers, or retains title and places a T2Dx at the customer site pursuant to a reagent rental agreement.
+When a T2Dx is directly purchased by a customer, the Company recognizes revenue when all applicable revenue recognition criteria are met.
+When a T2Dx is placed under a reagent rental agreement, the Company's customers generally agree to long-term agreements, certain of which may include minimum purchase commitments and/or incremental charges on each consumable diagnostic test purchased, which varies based on the monthly volume of test cartridges purchased.
+Revenue from the sale of consumable diagnostic tests, which includes the incremental charge, is recognized upon delivery as a component of product revenue in the Company's consolidated statements of operations and comprehensive loss.

-Direct sales of T2Dx include warranty, maintenance and technical support services for one year following the installation of the purchased T2Dx ("Maintenance Services").
+Direct sales of T2Dx include warranty, maintenance and technical support services for one year following the installation of a purchased T2Dx ("Maintenance Services").
 After the completion of the initial Maintenance Services period, customers have the option to renew the Maintenance Services for additional one year periods in exchange for additional consideration.
 In addition, the Company may provide training to customers.
-The Company defers revenue from the initial sale of T2Dx equal to the relative fair value of the Maintenance Services and training and recognizes the amounts ratably over the service delivery period.
+The Company defers revenue from the initial sale of a T2Dx equal to the relative fair value of the one year of Maintenance Services and training and recognizes the amounts ratably over the service delivery period.

-The Company warrants that consumable diagnostic tests will be free from defects, when handled according product specifications, for the stated life of the product.
+The Company warrants that consumable diagnostic tests will be free from defects, when handled according to product specifications, for the stated life of the product.
 To fulfill valid warranty claims, the Company provides a credit to its customers on future orders.
 Accordingly, the Company defers revenue associated with the estimated defect rates of the consumable diagnostic tests.

-The Company does not offer rights of return for the T2Dx or consumable diagnostic tests.
+The Company does not offer rights of return for T2Dx or consumable diagnostic tests.